google-deepmind/mujoco/doc/XMLreference.rst

 .. _compiler-usethread:

 :at:`usethread`: :at-val:`[false, true], "true"`
    If this attribute is "true", the model compiler will run in multi-threaded mode.
-Currently multi-threading is only used when computing the length ranges of actuators, but in the future additional compiler phases may be multi-threaded.
+Currently multi-threading is used for computing the length ranges of actuators and for loading meshes.

 .. _compiler-fusestatic: